sagold/json-schema-library/README.md

 ### validate

 `validate` is a complete _json-schema validator_ for your input data.
-Calling _validate_ will return a list of validation errors for the passed data
+Calling _validate_ will return a list of validation errors for the passed data.

 ```ts
 const jsonSchema = new Draft07(myJsonSchema);
 const errors: JSONError[] = jsonSchema.validate(myData);
 ```

-Additionally, you can validate a subschema and its data.
-Doing this, the intial schema will be used as rootSchema to e.g. resolve `$ref` from _definitions_
+Additionally, you can validate a sub-schema and its data.
+Doing this, the intial schema will be used as rootSchema (for example, to resolve `$ref` from _definitions_).

 ```ts
 const jsonSchema = new Draft07(myJsonSchema);